SomeONEStudio/.github/profile/README.md

 ===============

 - We are developing games for PC, consoles, and mobile platforms.
-- We are also working on some doujin-creations of famous games, such as Minecraft, Terraria, and more.
+- We are also working on some unofficial-creations of famous games, such as Minecraft, Terraria, and more.

 How many members we have?